fkhan-dev/iCryptoPortfolio/README.md

 Crypto profile applicaiton provide details of coins invested which include:
  - Coin Latest price
- - Profi and loss per coin
+ - Profit OR loss per coin
- - Net Value: profil or loss
+ - Net Value: profit or loss

 This application making API Calls to the website - https://coinmarketcap.com/